cr122/Online-shopping-store/README.md

 ![image](https://github.com/user-attachments/assets/5c43053e-768b-4d58-b8f5-f1d14fe72e3c)

-Welcome to the Trimble Store, a full-stack e-commerce application designed to provide an engaging and seamless shopping experience.
-Built using cutting-edge technologies, the platform showcases a variety of products in an easy-to-navigate layout, bringing together aesthetics and functionality.
+The Trimble Store is a full-stack e-commerce application built from the ground up using the MERN stack: MongoDB, Express.js, React.js, and Node.js.
+This project combines modern web development techniques with a focus on responsive design, ensuring a smooth and engaging shopping experience.

 ## Technologies Used ⚙️